Kyanite

 Kyanite and its related minerals are used to make a variety of refractory materials.
 Refractory materials are those that are resistant to very high temperatures.
 As a result, more than half of the Kyanite consumed is used in refractories for the production of steel.
 Kyanite is also used to produce refractories for nonferrous (non-iron-bearing) metals.
 Some is consumed to make refractories for glass and heat-resistant ceramics.
 Kyanite is also used to make spark plugs and is used for non-refractory applications.

-We were able to find a few small specimens of the elusive and highly desired mineral Blue Kyanite from the Balsam Gap area in North Carolina.
+We were able to find a few small thumbnail specimens of the elusive and highly desired mineral Blue Kyanite from the Balsam Gap area in North Carolina.
 These specimens are the result of over 4 years of searching in this rare locale.